superfly/docs/gpus/python-gpu-example.html.md

 To deactivate the venv, type `deactivate`.
 To drop back to the root user, hit <kbd>CTRL-D</kbd>.

 As the root user, you can use apt to manage system-wide software.
-Anything you install with apt is installed to the Machine's root file system, which means it disappears when the Machine next shuts down, so if you find yourself doing this, remember to add them to the Dockerfile, ready to be built into the image on the next deployment.
+Anything you install with apt is installed to the Machine's root file system, which means it disappears when the Machine next shuts down, so if you find yourself doing this, remember to add any new packages to the Dockerfile, ready to be built into the image on the next deployment.

 ## Fly.io-specific things
 Fly Launch doesn't have a scanner that will set this up just how we want, so the prep looks a lot like preparing a Docker container.
-We're configuring and running a Fly Machine instead, of course
+We're configuring and running a Fly Machine instead, of course.
 * We'll use `fly deploy` to launch the Machine using configuration stored in the Fly Launch app config file, `fly.toml`
 * Persistent storage is provided by a Fly Volume attached to the Machine
 * Fly GPU Machines come configured to use their GPU hardware, with NVIDIA drivers installed.
 You can launch a vanilla Ubuntu image and run nvidia-smi with no further setup